seve05/ask-llm-script/README.md

 # highlight text, loads into model from clipboard
-Bind 'llm_read_clipboard.sh' to some shortcut like 'ctrl + 5' .
+First make the .sh file executable by running 'chmod +x /path/to/filename.sh' , then bind 'llm_read_clipboard.sh' to some shortcut like 'ctrl + 5' .
 Mark text, press shortcut : instance of llm outputs information about the selected field of text.
 Works instantaneously, no need to go online, terminates after use.

 # launch_ollama.sh
 Just a short script to bind to a key and load up an instance of any llm on key-press, I use 'ctrl + 4' on desktop or the copilot button on laptop.